pinadai/I310D-Assignment-2/README.md

 # Results decribed more in-depth:
 As stated before, my results were that the Perspective was more biased towards comments containing sexual/sexuality-related terms by giving them a higher toxicity score.
 I think it's interesting to see how specific terms impact machine learning algorithms that determine how "toxic" a comment is on social media.
 I theorize that machine learning for these purposes depend heavily on checking to see if a specific term is present in a set of words.
 I believe the way machine learning works in these circumstances is that it looks for specific words, then also analyzes the words surrounding those terms.

-I wasn't very surprised by my results of the Perspective being more biased towards comments contain sexual/sexuality-related terms because you don't often see people on social media complementing each other with these types of terms.
+I wasn't very surprised by my results of the Perspective being more biased towards comments containing sexual/sexuality-related terms because you don't often see people on social media complementing each other with these types of terms.
 I can't blame the model for over shooting the amount of comments compared to human input because I think with my tested set of terms, there could be some situations where more context is needed to determine whether it's toxic or not.
-From my understanding of machine learning, it is very hard for an algorithm to determine contextual information.
+From my understanding of machine learning, it is very hard for an algorithm to identify detailed contextual information.

 One thing that I wished I did better however is having a broader set of terms to base my search on.
-The set of terms I included was based on my prior knowledge, looking at some of the toxic omments, and looking at other websites of sexual/sexuality terms.
-I know there was an easier way to do it, such as by maybe importing a dataset of these terms into the notebook.
-That way, a lot mroe terms would be included, resulting in a bigger sample size.
+The set of terms I included was based on my prior knowledge, looking at some of the toxic comments, and looking at other websites of sexual/sexuality terms.
+I definitely know that there was an easier way to do it, such as maybe by importing a dataset of these terms into the notebook.
+That way, a lot more terms would be included, resulting in a bigger sample size.
 I wasn't sure how to do this, so I decided to do it the "harder way."

 ## Questions I have:
 In what other situations can a Perspective API be used?

 How often do data scientists analyze data bias using a Perpective API?

+How could I have made my process of selecting terms easier?